Sponsorship Scheme

 Giving children the opportunity to attend school by financing their education has always been central to what we do as The Doxa Project.
 We also recognise the need to support students beyond secondary education, whether this is higher education or helping them find a way to make a living.
 Beyond this, we daily come into contact with the children’s parents and other adults within the community who we long to be able to support further.

-For the last few years, we have been looking for a site that will allow us to build a Community Development Centre, CDC.
+For the last few years, we had been looking for a site that would allow us to build a Community Development Centre, CDC.
 A CDC would enable us to run workshops, holiday clubs, leadership training and more.
-With the purchase of a new plot of land in 2022 we knew the CDC could become a reality.
-At the end of 2022, we began the construction of this new building.
-As of April 2023 we are finished off the main building work with the majority of the interiors to be completed over the next few months.
+With the purchase of a new plot of land in 2022 this could become a reality.
+At the end of 2022, we began the construction of this new building and it was largely completed at the beginning of 2024.

 It is a multi-purpose building that we hope will become a community hub for the people of Kwa Murugi.
-Having our own building will enable us to move out of our current rented office around the corner.
-It will also give us additional space and the opportunity to develop our current programmes.
-This plan is truly building for the future, and we look forward to seeing how the CDC becomes central in all we do.
+Having our own building has enabled us to move out of the rented office around the corner and has given us additional space and opportunity to develop our current programmes.
+Over the next few years we look forward to seeing how the CDC becomes central in all we do.

 The Farm